Vali-Cyber/SecurityPerf/README.md

-The development of SecurityPerf was motivated by the need to accurately determine the overhead of a security solution when it is deployed on diverse production workloads in a manner that is reproducible by anyone and provides meaningful results to maintainers of enterprise-grade production systems.
+The development of SecurityPerf was motivated by the need to accurately determine the overhead of a security solution when it is deployed on diverse production workloads in a manner that is reproducible by anyone and provides meaningful results for enterprise-grade production systems.
 Many benchmarking tools and suites exist, though some are expensive and many are specific to a given use case.
-SecurityPerf addresses these problems by providing an open source, always free to use solution that leverages other open-source benchmarking tools and containerization to allow anyone to run realistic benchmarks for common production workloads if they have the ability to run two virtual machines.
+SecurityPerf addresses these problems by providing an open source, always free to use solution that leverages other open-source benchmarking tools and containerization to allow anyone to run realistic benchmarks for common production workloads.

 SecurityPerf focuses on Linux server software.
 The currently available benchmarks
 are: